Vehrik/FarOut/Characters/3-Traits.md

     5v3 of additional volume.

-    You may split the Volume between multiple projectiles that are launched simultaneously as part of the Trait activation, but each projectile must have at least 1 point of Damage, Boost, Stress or Effect and the Range of the Trait must be split such that each projectile has at least 1 Zone of Range.
+    You may split the Volume between multiple projectiles that are launched simultaneously as part of the Mutation activation, but each projectile must have at least 1 point of Damage, Boost, Stress or Effect and the Range of the Mutation must be split such that each projectile has at least 1 Zone of Range.
 The projectiles produced do not need to be equivalent in Volume.